 1. Review Often

-Design a study plan to review your study notes.
+Design a study plan to review your notes and other class materials.
 This will help you to maximize every study session.
 It will also reduce the pressure of cramming before any significant examination or job interview.

 Reviewing is also a means of enabling your brain to store facts and new information in your long-term memory.
 If you cram often, you tend to forget what you have learned as the information will be stored in the short-term memory.